Research-Squirrel-Engineers/Impuls_SoftwareRezensionen_DGUF/Draft_EN.md

     name: Timo Homburg
     affiliation: Hochschule Mainz
     orcid: 0000-0002-9499-5840
     bio: "Timo Homburg studied computer science with a focus on computational linguistics (assyrology), semantic web and sinology.
 In recent years, he has worked in the field of GIS applications in geoinformatics.
-His doctoral thesis deals with the better integration of geodata in a Semantic Web environment.
-His current research project deals with the creation of digital standards in the field of assyrology and best practice documentation of excavations with cuneiform texts - an extension of his publications on 'Cuneiform in the Digital Humanities'."
+His doctoral thesis deals with better integration of geodata into a Semantic Web environment.
+His current research project deals with the design and establishment of digital standards in the field of assyrology and a best practice for documentation of excavations with cuneiform texts - an extension of his publications on 'Cuneiform Script in the Digital Humanities'."
   -
     name: Anne Klammt
     affiliation: Deutsches Forum für Kunstgeschichte Paris